 a.
 Request for Exemption: Research with very minimal risk to human subjects may be exempted from review and includes but is not limited to research on educational strategies, curricula, or management methods or observations done in educational or public settings.
 To obtain an exemption, the researcher must submit a Request for Exemption from IRB Review form that will be reviewed by the IRB administrator and/or other IRB members.
 This sort of review generally does not require a full board meeting and can normally be completed in 2-4 business days.

 b.
 Request for Expedited Review: Only research involving no more than minimal risk to subjects may be considered for expedited review.
 Examples of projects that may qualify for expedited review includes but are not limited to some types of survey research.

-Please refer to p.
-57 (Appendix C) of the IRB Handbook for a full list of projects that qualify for expedited review.
 To apply for an expedited review, the researcher must submit a Request for Expedited Review form that will be reviewed by the IRB administrator and/or other IRB members.
 This sort of review generally does not require a full board meeting and can normally be completed in 3-5 business days.

 c.
 Full Board Review: Any study involving greater than minimal risk to human subjects requires a review by the full IRB at a regularly scheduled meeting.
 Examples of such studies include but is not limited to studies with minors, studies using vulnerable populations as subjects (e.g., developmentally or mentally disabled adults, prisoners, etc.), studies with the possibility of physical risk, and surveys with sensitive questions.